Judah Halevi: Lyrical poetry

 Halevi was a prolific author of piyyutim, selichot and kinnot.
 They were carried to all lands, even as far as India, and they influenced the rituals of the most distant countries.
-Even the Karaites incorporated some of them into their prayer-book; so that there is scarcely a synagogue in which Judah's songs are not sung in the course of the service.
-The following observation on Judah's synagogal poems is made by Zunz:
+Even the Karaites incorporated some of them into their prayer-book, so that there is scarcely a synagogue in which Judah's songs are not sung in the course of the service.
+Zunz makes the following observation on Judah's synagogal poems:

 "As the perfume and beauty of a rose are within it, and do not come from without, so with Judah word and Bible passage, meter and rime, are one with the soul of the poem; as in true works of art, and always in nature, one is never disturbed by anything external, arbitrary, or extraneous."

 His piyyut Mi Khamokha (מִֽי־כָמֹ֤כָה), was translated by Samuel di Castelnuovo and published in Venice in 1609.

-Much of his work that expresses his personal relationship with God was later established as liturgical poetry.
+Much of his work that expresses his personal relationship with God later became liturgical poetry.

 Judah also wrote several Shabbat hymns.
 One ends with the words:"On Friday doth my cup o'erflow / What blissful rest the night shall know / When, in thine arms, my toil and woe / Are all forgot, Sabbath my love!

 'Tis dusk, with sudden light, distilled / From one sweet face, the world is filled; / The tumult of my heart is stilled / For thou art come, Sabbath my love!

 Bring fruits and wine and sing a gladsome lay, / Cry, 'Come in peace, O restful Seventh day!'Judah used complicated Arabic meters in his poems.
 However, his pupil Solomon Parḥon, who wrote at Salerno in 1160, relates that Judah repented having used the new metrical methods, and had declared he would not again employ them.
 A later critic, applying a Talmudic witticism to Judah, has said: "It is hard for the dough when the baker himself calls it bad."